dmshvetsov/aptos-core/developer-docs-site/docs/standards/fungible-asset.md

 To address these questions, the standard has been expanded to define primary and secondary stores.

-- Each account owns only one undeletable primary store, the address of which is derived in a deterministic manner. from the account address and metadata object address.
+- Each account owns only one undeletable primary store, the address of which is derived in a deterministic manner from the account address and metadata object address.
 If primary store does not exist, it will be created if FA is going to be deposited by calling functions defined in `primary_fungible_store.move`
 - Secondary stores do not have deterministic address and theoretically deletable.
-Users are able to create as many secondary stores as they want using the provided functions but they have to take care of the indexing by themselves.
+Users are able to create as many secondary stores as they want using the provided functions but there is a caveat that addressing secondary stores on-chain may need extra work.

-The vast majority of users will have primary store as their only store for a specific type of fungible assets.
+The vast majority of users will have primary store as their only store for a specific type of FAs.
 It is expected that secondary stores would be useful in complicated defi or other asset management contracts.

 ## How to enable Primary `FungibleStore`?